pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/24 🗄️ Vaults/02 🧩 Schema Code.md

     Yes JSON is much faster than YAML.
     - But, because of [Graph 🕸 domains](<../../40 👥 Domains/44 📜 Manifests/03 🕸🛠️ Graph helper.md>), the performance of either protocol is irrelevant in this context.
-    - NLWeb advocates for human readability, with YAML format being closer to structured natural language in this context.
+    - NLWeb advocates for human readability, with YAML format allowing comments and being closer to structured natural language in this context.

     ---